-Our legal and compliance functions are integrated into a team of professionals.
-This group is responsible for all legal and regulatory compliance matters, as well as monitoring adherence to client investment guidelines.
-Senior management is involved at various levels in all of these functions.
+Our compliance function is comprised of a team of professionals.
+This group is responsible for all regulatory compliance matters, as well as monitoring adherence to client investment guidelines.
+Senior management is involved at various levels with respect to these functions.